 - the initial parameters.
 By default, initial values are uniformly drawn from intervals defined around the estimated values if population parameters have been estimated, the initial estimates otherwise.
 Notice that it is possible to set one initial parameter constant while generating the others.
 The minimum and maximum of the generated parameters can be modified by the user.

-- In the case of estimation of the standard errors and log-likelihood by linearization, the individual parameters with the conditional mode method are computed too to have more relevant linearization.
+- In the case of estimation of the standard errors and log-likelihood by linearization, the individual parameters with the conditional mode method are computed as well to have more relevant linearization.

-- In the case of estimation of the standard errors and log-likelihood without the linearization, the conditional distribution method are computed too to have more relevant estimation
+- In the case of estimation of the standard errors and log-likelihood without the linearization, the conditional distribution method is computed too to have more relevant estimation.

 - The workflow is the same between the runs and is not the one defined in the interface.